garciat20/health-insurance-analysis/README.md

 ```

 ## Usage
-Once the requirments are installed you may run the primary file through the command line to showcase the visualizations as such
+Once the requirments are installed you may run the primary file through the command line to showcase the visualizations as such.
+NOTE: Currently I only graphed the percentage of people per state uninsured.

 ```
 python3 -m visualization.poverty_insurance_analysis